erizov/Professor/semester_06/lecture_33_model_optimization/nas/school.en.md

-# Nas
+# NAS (Neural Architecture Search)

 ## Simple Explanation

-NAS (Neural Architecture Search) is an algorithm used to solve specific problems in computer science.
+NAS (Neural Architecture Search) is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying nas to solve specific tasks in nas;
-- using nas in production systems for data processing;
-- integrating nas into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of nas:
+Consider a specific example of how nas (neural architecture search) works:

-1. Data preparation: input data for nas (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of nas to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the nas algorithm do?
+1. What does the nas (neural architecture search) algorithm do?
-2. In what situations is nas used?
+2. In what situations is nas (neural architecture search) used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does nas handle edge cases?
+1. How does nas (neural architecture search) handle edge cases?
-2. What are the advantages and disadvantages of nas?
+2. What are the advantages and disadvantages of nas (neural architecture search)?
-3. Can the performance of nas be improved?
+3. Can the performance of nas (neural architecture search) be improved?

 ### Advanced

-1. What is the time complexity of nas?
+1. What is the time complexity of nas (neural architecture search)?
-2. How does nas work with large volumes of data?
+2. How does nas (neural architecture search) work with large volumes of data?
-3. How can nas be optimized?
+3. How can nas (neural architecture search) be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the nas algorithm.
+Perform a simple operation with the nas (neural architecture search) algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the nas algorithm to a more complex dataset.
+Apply the nas (neural architecture search) algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the nas algorithm in a programming language.
+Write an implementation of the nas (neural architecture search) algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.